vamise/streampay-point-of-sale/README.md

-# FYFY Pay - Point Of Sale
+# FYFY Pay - Point of Sale

 FYFY Pay is a standard protocol and set of reference implementations that enable developers to incorporate decentralized payments into their apps and services.